ysennoun/smart-bartender/README.md

 Thus, we need to use the Azure portal to configure a REST API to use a Function App.
 Here is how to do.

-First, as indicated in the image bellow, search in your Azure portal for service `api-connected-bar`.
+First, as indicated in the image below, search in your Azure portal for service `api-connected-bar`.
 Then click on API and Function App to create an Rest Api where backend corresponds to a Function App.

 ![Create Rest Api](img/api-management-1.png)